Quasigeodesic pseudo-Anosov flows in hyperbolic 3-manifolds and connections with large scale geometry: Convergence group action

 We conclude that the only remaining possibility is that for all $i$, $r_{2i}$ and $r_{2i+1}$ make a perfect fit and $r_{2i+1} \cup r_{2i+2}$ does not separate consecutive perfect fits.
 Suppose that $n \geq 3$.
 Then $r_1 \cup r_2$ is a slice which makes a double perfect fit with $r_0$ and $r_3$.
 By proposition \ref{doublefit}, $r_1 \cup r_2$ is periodic and in fact, all rays $r_j, 0 \leq j \leq n$ are periodic and left invariant by the same non trivial element $g$ of $\pi_1(M)$.
 Then $r_1, r_2$ are in the boundary of adjacent lozenges $C_1, C_2$.
 Therefore $r_3$ cannot intersect $r_0$, see fig. \ref{qg7}, b.
 If $n \geq 4$ then $r_3 \cup r_4$ is in the boundary of adjacent lozenges $C_2 \cup C_3$ see fig. \ref{qg7} b.
 Then it is impossible for the chain $r_0, ..., r_n$ to close up.

 Notice that with the reformatting above $n$ has to be odd.
 Hence the only remaining possibility is that $n =1 $.
 If $n = 1$ this means that a ray of $\oos(x)$ makes a perfect fit with a ray of $\oou(x)$.
-This is impossible.
+This is impossible, because nearby leaves of $\oos, \oou$ would intersect twice, a contradiction.

 Exactly the same type of arguments show the second statement of the proposition.

 This finishes the proof of proposition \ref{noident}. \end{proof}

 {\bf {Remark}} $-$ This shows that one cannot close up a chain of perfect fits by going around a singular orbit as in figure \ref{qg8}.
 In this figure each PF is a perfect fit.
 If this were possible, then $\partial \oou(p)$ would be identified with $\partial \oos(p)$ under $\sim$.
 This is disallowed by proposition \ref{noident}.